mgorski/DevZone/API/README.md

     }
 In this case if the same email exists in my_campaign_1 and my_campaign_2 campaigns then newsletter will be sent only once to this address (chosen randomly).

-Warning: You can send 128 newsletters daily.
+**Warning**: You can send 128 newsletters daily.
 Common mistake is to call API in the following manner:

     {
         "method" : "send_newsletter",